Anti-scam efforts by MDDI

 Single SMS Sender ID gov.sg for all government agencies

 Since 1 July 2024, the Singapore Government has implemented a single SMS Sender ID, 'gov.sg', for all government agencies.
-This replaces most individual government agency Sender IDs.
 The change aims to help the public easily identify genuine government SMS communications and protect against government officials impersonation scams.
-To date, 181 million SMSes have been sent out and 93% of the public recognise the gov.sg SMS channel.
+To date, 289 million SMSes have been sent out and 93% of the public recognise the gov.sg SMS channel.
+Since its implementation, there have been zero scam SMSes sent from the gov.sg Sender ID.

-Since the launch of the enhanced app, the app’s user base grew by 42% from 944,000 to 1.34 million users currently.
-1.27 million checks were performed using the “Check for Scams” feature and 599,700 reports were received using the “Report a Scam” feature.
-The app is rated an average of 4.6/5 for in-app satisfaction.
+Since the launch of the enhanced ScamShield app in August 2024, the app’s user base has grown by 61.8%, from 944,000 to 1.53 million users.
+2.11 million checks were performed using the “Check for Scams” feature and 832,000 reports were received using the “Report a Scam” feature.
+The app is rated an average of 4.67/5 for in-app satisfaction.

 ‘Unpacked’ mobile immersive scam simulation

 OGP created ‘Unpacked’, an immersive, mobile-first simulation that lets users experience a scam firsthand to better understand how it unfolds.
 Built during OGP's Hack for Public Good 2025, ‘Unpacked’ walks users through a realistic government officials impersonation scam, beginning with a phone call from someone claiming to be the police.
-Since February 2025, ‘Unpacked’ has hosted more than 9,920 unique visitors.
+Since its inception in February 2025, ‘Unpacked’ has hosted more than 15,924 unique visitors.

 Visit OGP’s website for details on their anti-scam measures.